Harlow Town F.C.: History

 The 1979–80 season saw the club make its best-ever run in the FA Cup.
 They entered at the preliminary round, beating Lowestoft Town, Hornchurch, Bury Town, Harwich & Parkeston and Margate to reach the first round proper for the first time, where they defeated Leytonstone/Ilford 2–1.
 In the second round, they drew 1–1 away at Football League side Southend United before winning the replay at the Sportcentre 1–0 in front of 5,000 spectators.
 The club were then drawn away to Second Division leaders Leicester City.
 After a 1–1 draw at Filbert Street, Harlow famously won the replay at the Sportcentre 1–0, watched by a club-record attendance of 9,723.
 In the fourth round Harlow were drawn away to Watford, losing 4–3.

-In the 1981–82 season, the club were relegated, but returned to the Premier Division after a single season in Division One.
+In the 1981–82 season, the club was relegated but returned to the Premier Division after a single season in Division One.
 However, two consecutive relegations in 1984–85 and 1985–86 saw the club drop into Division Two North.
 In 1988–89, they won the division and returned to Division One.

 The club's plans to leave the Sportcentre for a new stadium on Roydon Road collapsed during the 1991–92 season, and the Isthmian League closed the Sportcentre after it no longer met league requirements.
 The team fulfilled the remainder of their home games at local venues including Sawbridgeworth, Bishop's Stortford, Ware and Aveley.
 The club dropped out of football for the 1992–93 season.

 Upon being voted back into the Isthmian League for the 1993–94 season after upgrading the Sportcentre, the club were forced to drop into Division Three.
 In 1997–98, they were promoted to Division Two, and the following season were promoted to Division One.
-In 2004 the club were transferred to Division One East of the Southern League, but returned to the Isthmian League in 2006.
+In 2004 the club was transferred to Division One East of the Southern League, but returned to the Isthmian League in 2006.

 In October 2006, the club moved to its new ground at Barrow's Farm.
 After finishing as runners-up in Division One North in 2006–07 they won the promotion play-offs and were promoted to the Premier Division after defeating A.F.C.
 Sudbury in the final.
 However, they were relegated back to Division One North at the end of the 2008–09 season.